Particular/docs.particular.net/nservicebus/pipeline/steps-stages-connectors_extra_core_[6.0,).partial.md

  * Operation specific processing: There is a dedicated stage for each bus operation (e.g. Send, Publish, Subscribe, ...).
 Behaviors can use one of the following contexts: `IOutgoingSendContext`, `IOutgoingPublishContext`, `IOutgoingReplyContext`, `ISubscribeContext`, `IUnsubscribeContext`.
 Subscribe and Unsubsscribe are not shown on the diagram above.
  * Outgoing Logical Message: Behaviors on this stage have access to the message which should be sent.
 Use `IOutgoingLogicalMessageContext` in a behavior to enlist in this stage.
- * Audit: In here behaviors have access to the message to be audited/sent to the audit queue and audit address.
-Behaviors should use `IAuditContext` to enlist in this stage.
  * Outgoing Physical Message: Enables to access the serialized message.
 This stage provides `IOutgoingPhysicalMessageContext` to it's behaviors.

+### Other Pipeline Stages

+ * Audit: Behaviors in the Audit stage have access to the message to be audited/sent to the audit queue and audit address.
+Behaviors should use `IAuditContext` to enlist in this stage.

 ## Stage Connectors